J.D. Davis Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 24th in MLB with a collective eight strikeouts per nine innings.
+- The Dodgers pitching staff is 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have a 4.55 team ERA that ranks 16th across all MLB pitching staffs.
+- The Dodgers have the 13th-ranked team ERA across all MLB pitching staffs (4.33).

-- The Dodgers surrender the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Dodgers surrender the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- The Dodgers will look to May (1-0) in his third start this season.
+- The Dodgers are sending Kershaw (1-1) to the mound for his third start of the season.

-- The right-hander last appeared on Friday against the Arizona Diamondbacks, when he tossed six innings, allowing one earned run while giving up two hits.
+- The lefty last appeared on Saturday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.